-World Service Conference 2018 29 April-5 May 2018
+World Service Conference 2020 26 April-2 May 2020

-The deadlines for material for inclusion in the Conference Report, dates and locations for NAWS activities, and other World Services deadlines will be communicated throughout the conference cycle and posted to www.na.org/conference.
-We will post information to this location throughout the conference cycle.
+The deadlines for material to be mailed along with the Conference Approval Track material, dates and locations for NAWS activities, and other World Services deadlines will be communicated throughout the Conference cycle and posted to www.na.org/conference.
+We will post information to this location throughout the Conference cycle.